 By having the group arrive together, it allows for better coordination of transportation to the start of the route.
 Of course, you can plan different flights into and out of Santiago, but you will need to meet the group either at the airport or at our starting point, at your own expense.
 Dublin is one of the few EU cities with direct service to Santiago and is an excellent gateway airport for the USA.

 When should I book my flights?

 We will let you know when to book your flights.
 Please note that the final decision about the trip going ahead will be made on 15 April, 2023.
-This decision will be made based on a) having at least 16 people signed up and b) the COVID-19 situation at that time.
+This decision will be made based on having at least 16 people signed up.

 We understand that there may be some folks, especially in the USA, who will want to buy their plane tickets before that.
 In this case, we highly recommend you purchase refundable tickets prior to that date, since the trip could still be cancelled.
 All going well, we may be in a position to confirm that it is okay to book your tickets prior to 15 April.